 Earth Day and hemp go hand-in-hand.
 Without this glorious green plant, we'd be frantically searching for sustainable ways to continue driving our cars, writing on paper, drinking from straws, and building our homes.

-The medicinal use of hemp is due to its richness in cannabinoids.
-One of which you may have heard of—CBD…
+Extracts from hemp may also be used to directly support your well-being.
+The wellness use of hemp is related to its richness in cannabinoids, one of which you may have heard of - CBD.

 What is CBD?

-CBD (cannabidiol) is one of over 100 cannabinoids found in the hemp plant.
+CBD (cannabidiol) is one of over 100 cannabinoids found naturally in the hemp and cannabis plants.

-And we get CBD through hemp's extraction process.
-The oil is carefully extracted from raw hemp material through a variety of methods.
-Once extracted, its health benefits can finally be reaped among all living things (or at least all living things with an endocannabinoid system)...
+CBD can be isolated from hemp plants using special extraction processes.
+The oil is carefully extracted from raw hemp material through a variety of methods, such as CO2 extraction, steam distillation, or through a solvent like food-grade ethanol.
+Once extracted, its wellness benefits can finally be reaped among all living things (or at least all living things with an endocannabinoid system)...

 Hemp-derived CBD has transformed millions of people's lives—all around the world.
-If hemp remained on the list of Schedule 1 drugs as it had for 48 years, we might still be relying on the dangerous side effects of opioids.
+If hemp remained on the list of Schedule 1 drugs as it had for 48 years, we might still be limited solely to opioids and their dangerous side effects.

 And when it comes to using hemp as a raw material to create clothing, rope, homes, paper goods, and even plastic cups, there are 3 big perks...

-- Hemp plastics are recyclable and biodegradable and decomposes in just 6 months (Comparison: It takes regular plastic 1,000 years to decompose in landfills)
+Hemp plastics are recyclable and biodegradable and decompose in just 6 months (In comparison, it takes regular plastic 1,000 years to decompose in landfills)

 The Bottom Line